-Falling export coal prices, together with the continued strength of the Australian dollar, provided particularly challenging trading conditions for the Resources division, where earnings were significantly down despite reduced operating costs.
+"Falling export coal prices, together with the continued strength of the Australian dollar, provided particularly challenging trading conditions for the Resources division, where earnings were significantly down despite reduced operating costs.

-Strong operational cash flows continued to support the current capital investment phase which is focused on optimising and strengthening the Group's retail networks and increasing ammonium nitrate production capacity.
+"Strong operational cash flows continued to support the current capital investment phase which is focused on optimising and strengthening the Group's retail networks and increasing ammonium nitrate production capacity."

-The Group is cautiously optimistic about its second half outlook, despite continuing economic and market uncertainty which is expected to give rise to continued challenging conditions in the Resources and Industrial and Safety divisions.
-Growth is expected from the Group's retail businesses as they further improve customer offers and operating efficiencies, and strengthen all channels to market.
+Mr Goyder said he was cautiously optimistic for the Group's second half outlook, despite continuing economic and market uncertainty expected to give rise to continued challenging conditions in the Resources and Industrial and Safety divisions.

+"We expect growth from the Group's retail businesses as we further improve customer offers and operating efficiencies, and strengthen all of our channels to market," he said.